Octavian-ai/mac-graph/README.md

 ### Acknowledgements

-Thanks to Drew Hudson and Christopher Manning for publishing their work, ["Compositional Attention Networks for Machine Reasoning"](https://arxiv.org/abs/1803.03067) upon which this is based.
+Thanks to Drew Hudson and Christopher Manning for publishing their work, [Compositional Attention Networks for Machine Reasoning](https://arxiv.org/abs/1803.03067) upon which this is based.

 ### A limerick